shwaldemar/formValidationUsingFormikAndYup/README.md

-# This project uses Formik to collect usser signup information and Yup to validate user input.
+# This project uses Formik to collect user signup information and Yup to validate user input.
 Very basic bootstrap was used to style the page.